-If you receive rental income from residential or commercial property for any portion of the year, you are required to declare the income in an annual tax return.
-While both the process of filing and the prospect of owing additional tax may be daunting, especially for new or unintentional landlords, there is good news.
+If you receive any rental income from residential or commercial property in Ireland, you must declare this income to the Revenue Commissioners by filing an Income Tax return.
+While the process of filing a tax return – and the possibility of owing additional tax – may be daunting, there is a silver lining: allowable expenses.

 2. Qualifying Mortgage Interest

 If you were granted a mortgage for the express purpose of purchasing, repairing or renovating a residential rental property, and your tenants are registered with the RTB, you can claim Mortgage Interest Relief against your rental income tax.

 Mortgage Interest Relief allows a landlord to claim up to 100%* of the interest accrued on a qualifying mortgage against their tax bill, provided the property is being rented out or, if you’re in between tenancies, provided the landlord does not reside there during that time.

 As of January of this year, landlords who let residential property to tenants receiving certain social housing support may deduct 100% of the accruing interest for a period of three years.

 An important note however is that the additional 25% deduction for each year may be claimed only by filing a separate claim to Revenue at the end of the three-year period.